 Embedded systems are an unavoidable part of any electronic device nowadays and it has a crucial role in deciding the speed, security, size, and power of the devices.
 Since we are in the transition phase of a connected world, there is high demand for embedded systems.
 So the designing and manufacturing sector of such systems is undergoing numerous innovations to improve performance, security, and connectivity capabilities.
 Further, in electronics manufacturing facilities, these systems are useful for increasing machine control and monitoring.

 Dover Microsystems develops Processor Level Security Solutions

 US-based startup Dover Microsystems offers security solutions in protecting devices against network-based attacks at the processor level.
-Their hardware-based technology acts as a bodyguard to the host processor, monitoring every instruction executed to ensure it complies with a set of security, safety, and privacy rules.
+The startup’s hardware-based technology guards the host processor by monitoring and screening every instruction executed based on a set of security, safety, and privacy rules.
 In this way, it empowers processors to protect themselves in real-time from the exploitation of software vulnerabilities.
-Hence, integrating their technology within the embedded systems helps manufacturers solve the challenges associated with device security.
+Hence, integrating this technology within the embedded systems enables manufacturers to solve the challenges associated with device security.

 Luos provides Open-Source and Real-Time Orchestrator for Distributed Architectures

 French startup Luos develops an open-source and real-time orchestrator for distributed architectures to easily design, test, and deploy embedded applications.
 The startup’s solution encapsulates hardware and software functions as microservices.
 So, each microcontroller communicates with and recognizes one other, but remains independent of each other.
 Further, the startup offers a reusable configuration profile and offers more flexibility in the hardware development cycle.